iamvittaln/daksh-recruitment/README.md

-# daksh-recruitment
+# daksh-recruitment -- Website updated using HTML, CSS, and Javascript
-Task assigned to canditates who want to be a part of the Daksh web development team
+#### Link to the website: https://daksh2k22.netlify.app/